GreepTheSheep/discord-trackmania.io/README.md

 discord-trackmania.io is a Discord bot that uses this library.
 It will aims the content of auto-posting the TOTD, the results of COTD, and Trackmania live updates in real-time.
 It also aims the map info, the map leaderboard, the campaign info, the room info, the club info and the competitions (events) info and leaderboard by calling commands.

+## Contributing

+All contributors are welcome!
+Study the source code before trying to modify/add features.
+Then open a PR to develop branch and I'll review that
 ## Thanks

 Thanks to Miss#8888 ([@codecat](https://github.com/codecat)) for creating trackmania.io and for helping me with their API.